rumeysakdogan/AWS_DevOps_Projects/Project-108-Kubernetes-Microservice-Phonebook/Solution/Solution-README.md

   * Resultserver is running on NodePort: 30002
   * Webserver is running on NodePort: 30001

-## Step 9: Check your apllication is up and running
+## Step 9: Check your application is up and running
   * Check your app in below urls:
     * Resultserver: <worker_node_public_ip>:30002
 ![](resultserver-via-Nodeport30002.png)